lyori6/bland/README.md

 ## 💡 Our Approach & Decisions

 *   **Date/Time:** The Bland pathway is prompted to format date/time (DD-MM-YYYY, HH:MM PT).
 The worker then ensures correct UTC for backend systems and clear Pacific Time display in emails.
-(Acknowledged as an area for future enhancement regarding full DST and multi-timezone input from users).
+(Acknowledged as an area for future enhancement regarding full DST and multi-timezone input from users)
-*   **Project Focus:** Prioritized backend integrations (APIs, ICS, email, Slack) and pathway logic, as per assignment emphasis.
+*   **Project Focus:** Prioritized backend integrations (APIs, ICS, email, Slack) and pathway logic, as per assignment emphasis
-*   **Tooling:** Used standard Bland features to solve problems effectively.
-*   **Efficiency:** Non-critical notifications (like worker-side Slack alerts) use `ctx.waitUntil` to keep main responses fast.

 ---

 ## 🔮 Next Steps & Future Ideas

+*   **Deeper Call Analysis:** More listening to live call patterns to further refine pathway flow and agent responses
-*   **Enhanced Security:** Add request verification (e.g., HMAC signatures) to worker endpoints.
+*   **Enhanced Security:** Add request verification (e.g., HMAC signatures) to worker endpoints
 *   **Advanced Timezone Handling:** Improve worker's ability to parse and manage interview times from users in *various* timezones, not just assuming Pacific Time input.
-This would also involve more robust Daylight Saving Time management.
+This would also involve more robust Daylight Saving Time management
-*   **Deeper Call Analysis:** More listening to live call patterns to further refine pathway flow and agent responses.
-*   **Richer Slack Messages:** Use more advanced Slack Block Kit features for more interactive or detailed alerts.
+*   **Richer Slack Messages:** Use more advanced Slack Block Kit features for more interactive or detailed alerts

----

-This project delivers a more capable and operationally sound recruiting pathway.